jesusrmoreno/lipstick/Readme.md

 configuration = ":snowflake:"
 ```

-To override these you can create a .lipstickrc file in the same directory as
+To override these you can create a .lipstickrc file (this file must follow toml
-your git folder.
-For instance the file used in this config is as follows:
+  syntax) in the same directory as your git folder.
+For instance the file used
+  in this config is as follows:
 ```toml
 [commitKinds]
 format = ":art:"